Engee documentation

 u update Unconnected transitions in finite automata

-Unconnected transitions in Finite Automata Engee will now be highlighted in a special way to make it easier for you to build models of your algorithms.
+Now the unconnected transitions in Finite Automata Engee will be highlighted in a special way to make it easier for you to build models of your algorithms.

 image4